earlSt1/vtt-macro-folders/README.md

 ## Future

+1. Default folder for new macros to be added to
-1. Custom folder ordering (currently defaults to alphabetical)
+2. Custom folder ordering (currently defaults to alphabetical)
-2. Player-specific folder configurations
+3. Player-specific folder configurations
-3. Show + filter by permissions in edit dialog
+4. Show + filter by permissions in edit dialog
-4. An API for mod developers to utilise folders elsewhere
+5. An API for mod developers to utilise folders elsewhere

 Any issues feel free to ping me on Discord (@Erceron#0370)